Johann Weikhard von Valvasor: The Glory of the Duchy of Carniola

-Valvasor's most important work remains The Glory of the Duchy of Carniola (original title: Die Ehre deß Herzogthums Crain, Slovene: Slava vojvodine Kranjske), published in 1689 in 15 books (four volumes), totalling 3532 pages and including 528 illustrations and 24 appendices, which provides a vivid description of Carniola at the time.
+Valvasor's most important work remains The Glory of the Duchy of Carniola (original title: Die Ehre deß Herzogthums Crain, Slovene: Slava vojvodine Kranjske), published in 1689 in 15 books (four volumes), totalling 3,532 pages and including 528 illustrations and 24 appendices, which provides a vivid description of Carniola at the time.
 He also recorded the first written document on vampires when he wrote on the legend of a vampire in Istria named Jure Grando.

 From 2009 until 2012, it was translated into Slovene by Doris, Primož and Božidar Debenjak.
 The initiator, project manager, editor and technical editor of this monumental publishing project was Tomaž Čeč.

 Karst research

 Valvasor was a pioneer of study of karst phenomena.
-Upon the proposal of Edmond Halley, who was not only an astronomer but also a geophysicist, and in 1687 his extensive treatise on the hydrology of intermittent Lake Cerknica won him a fellowship of the Royal Society.
+At the proposal of Edmond Halley, who was not only an astronomer but also a geophysicist, in 1687 his extensive treatise on the hydrology of intermittent Lake Cerknica won him a fellowship of the Royal Society.